JasonGabs/Multiple_Choice_Quiz/README.md

 This quiz app has:

-a list of questions and answers.
+A list of questions and answers.

-stores scores to the local history.
+Scores to the local history.

 Has a button to display the scores.